Implementation of full and simplified likelihoods in CheckMATE: Acknowledgements

 \section{Acknowledgements}

 The authors thank Zirui Wang for his help and additional input for Ref.~\cite{ATLAS:2021gcn}.
-This work was partially supported by the National Science Centre, Poland under grant 2019/35/B/ST2/02008.
+This work was supported by the National Science Centre, Poland under grant 2019/35/B/ST2/02008 and OpenMAPP project under CHIST-ERA programme (grant No.\ NCN 2022/04/Y/ST2/00186).
 The authors have also received funding from the Norwegian Financial Mechanism 2014-2021, grant 2019/34/H/ST2/00707.

+This version of the article has been accepted for publication after peer review, but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: \url{https://doi.org/10.1140/epjc/s10052-026-15414-8}.